top of page

 You do not have to be unwell to benefit from Amatsu – the eastern approach to health is to prevent injury or disease by maintaining the health of the body through regular adjustments, movement practices, breathing exercises and good diet.

-Regular Amatsu treatments will leave you feeling energised, vital, calm, balanced and with your body's optimal movement capacity restored.
+Regular Amatsu Therapy treatments will leave you feeling energised, vital, calm, balanced and with your body's optimal movement capacity restored.
 As such, there will be less pressure on the nervous system, less pains and aches and more vitality available to live a great life.

 Amatsu Therapy Clinic, Leitrim.
+2026.
 T. 089 2225198

 bottom of page